gelotuason/gelotuason/README.md

 # 👋 hi there, I'm **Gelo**

 I'm a front-end developer, enthusiast, and optimist.
-I build stuffs out of curiosity and is designed to support my main goal.
+I build stuffs out of curiosity and are designed to support my top goal.
 I'm actively seeking new opportunities where I can contribute and leverage my skills within a collaborative environment.

 ## projects